jasonribble/bitcoin-101/bitcoin-lightning-101.md

 A way to get started with Bitcoin: or How I Learned to Stop over-complicating things and Love simplicity

 ---

 ## Overview

 - Introduction
 - The Punch Line
 - The Car Metaphor
 - What is Bitcoin
   - How to Receive Bitcoin
   - How to Send Bitcoin
   - How to Keep **Your** Bitcoin Safe
-	- How to Get Bitcoin
 - What is the Lightning Network
-	- How to Receive Sats
-	- How to Send Sat

 ---